Ericsson/codechecker/docs/analyzer/user_guide.md

                         Filter results by review statuses.
 Valid values are: confirmed, false_positive, intentional, suppress,
+                        unreviewed (default: ['confirmed', 'unreviewed']) --summary             Statistics for checkers.
+It can be used to see the number of findings per checker.
+It is helpful to verify which checkers are generating too many reports in a large report directory.
-                        unreviewed (default: ['confirmed', 'unreviewed']) --verbose {info,debug_analyzer,debug}
+  --verbose {info,debug_analyzer,debug}
                         Set verbosity level.